BPSCHMCA/N26-Coding-Test/README.md

 *	In addition to passing the tests, the solution must be at a quality level that you would be comfortable enough to put in production.

 ## SetUp Application
-To Build:
-mvn clean install
+To Build: (Unit Test cases included) mvn clean install

 To Run:
 spring-boot:run

 To Run Integration tests:
-mvn clean integration-test
+mvn clean failsafe:integration-test

 ## Technical Specifications
 * Spring boot application